ivg-design/rive_dev_playground/README.md

 > **Interactive Rive file parser, inspector, and debugging tool**

-A professional web-based tool for parsing, inspecting, and debugging Rive animation files.
-Load `.riv` files, explore their structure, test animations with dynamic controls, analyze state machines, and inspect ViewModel properties in real-time.
+A web-based tool for parsing, inspecting, and debugging Rive animation files.
+Load `.riv` files, explore their structure, test animations with dynamic controls, and analyze state machines and ViewModel properties.

 ## 🚀 Quick Start